 Protecting against Tdap

 Is a Tdap vaccine necessary for grandparents?
-Whooping cough can be life-threatening for young infants.
+Whooping cough can be life-threatening for infants less than a year old.
 That's why, if you have a newborn grandchild, it's vital to ensure you've had the Tdap vaccine or booster at least two weeks before visiting the baby.

 Make your immunization plan

 Immunizations play a vital role in keeping the entire family healthy, especially during the school year.
 Check with your provider to see whether you’re up to date on all your vaccines.
-As a result of the Inflation Reduction Act of 2022, Congress has eliminated cost-sharing for all preventive vaccines covered under Medicare Part D. You should also talk to your own children to make sure your grandchildren are current on their vaccines.
+If you have Medicare, there are no co-payments—or deductibles to meet—for the COVID vaccine or any vaccinations recommended by the Advisory Committee on Immunization Practices (ACIP).
+You should also talk to your own children to make sure your grandchildren are current on their vaccines.

 Sources

-1. Centers for Disease Control and Prevention.
+1. Centers for Disease Control and Prevention (CDC).
 Flu & People 65 Years and Older.
 Found on the internet at https://www.cdc.gov/flu/highrisk/65over.htm

-2. Centers for Disease Control and Prevention (CDC).
-Fast Facts You Need to Know about Pneumococcal Disease.
-Found on the internet at https://www.cdc.gov/pneumococcal/about/facts.html
+2. Centers For Disease Control and Prevention (CDC).
+National Center for Health Statistics.
+Pneumonia.
+Found on the internet at https://www.cdc.gov/nchs/fastats/pneumonia.htm